-Capacity for re-enrollment: The availability of clinical/class and lab resources to accommodate returning students is the first criterion considered.
-If the appropriate resources are present, students requesting re-enrollment will then be assessed for their readiness for successful re-enrollment.
+Re-entry/re-enrollment is contingent upon the availability of clinical/class and lab resources to accommodate returning students is the first criterion considered.
+If the appropriate resources are present, students requesting re-entry/re-enrollment will then be assessed for their readiness to return.